cecoon/ReHttps.js/README.md

 # ReHttps.js - a client site approach to enforce a https connection.

-ReHttps.js is completely standalone and only 579 bytes of size.
+ReHttps.js is completely standalone and only  562 Bytes (337 B (gzip)) of size.
 <br/>
 Soon as ReHttps.js is loaded within a HTTP page it will test if the current page supports https.
 If the page does it will redirect the user to the encrypted page.
 <br/>